-- Other agreements may involve a public sector entity leasing infrastructure from the private sector. - 26.
-Where an arrangement contains an identifiable operating lease or finance lease as defined in this Standard, the provisions of this Standard are applied in accounting for the lease component of the arrangement. - 27.
+- the provisions of this Standard are applied in accounting for the lease component of the arrangement. - 27.
 Public sector entities may also enter a variety of agreements for the provision of goods and/or services, which necessarily involve the use of dedicated assets.
-In some of these agreements, it may not be clear whether or not a lease, as defined by this Standard, has arisen.
+In some of these agreements, it may not be clear whether a service concession arrangement as defined in MPSAS 32, Service Concession Arrangements: Grantor, or a lease, as defined by this Standard, has arisen.
 In these cases, professional judgment is exercised, and if a lease has arisen this standard is applied; if a lease has not arisen, entities account for those agreements by applying the provisions of other relevant MPSASs, or in the absence thereof, other relevant international and/or national accounting standards.